 Selling your car privately with finance owing

-What are my other options for selling a car with finance owing?
+What are the other options for selling a car with finance owing?

 Use your savings, or a personal loan, to pay off the debt